 Have a Beer at a Local Craft Brewery

 When you adventure to taste the local goodness, craft beer shouldn’t be overlooked.
-There are numerous breweries to taste on Virginia’s Blue Ridge Beerway, but three we recommend right off the bat are Parkway Brewing Company in Salem, Deschutes Brewery in Roanoke, and Ballast Point Brewing Company in Daleville.
+There are numerous breweries to taste on Virginia’s Blue Ridge Beerway, but two we recommend right off the bat are Parkway Brewing Company in Salem and Deschutes Brewery in Roanoke.
 Be sure to designate a driver.

 Float the James River